abdus/techvariable/README.md

 clone this repository using git. change dir to `client/` and install packages using yarn. once done, do the same for `server/`.

+then, copy `server/.env.example` to `server/.env` and fill it PostgreSQL Connection string.

 ### run

 to run `client` and `server` in parallal, open two `terminal`. in first one, go